ferrous-systems/embedded-trainings-2020/beginner/README.md

 $ cargo flash --chip nRF52840_xxAA --elf target/thumbv7em-none-eabi/debug/hello
 ```

+> NOTE if you run into an error along the lines of "Debug power request failed" retry the operation and the error should disappear

 Alternatively you can run this command, which builds the application before flashing it.

 ``` console